-11.1.3 In the instant case the devices from which the printouts of these emails were recovered were being continuously used and were in possession of Shri Mohit and Shri Mahesh of Paramount Sealink Private Limited but no statement of theirs in this regard as to what are the contents of email and what they mean have been recovered from them.
+12.3 In the instant case the devices from which the printouts of these emails were recovered were being continuously used and were in possession of Shri Mohit and Shri Mahesh of Paramount Sealink Private Limited but no statement of theirs in this regard as to what are the contents of email and what they mean have been recovered from them.
 It is also necessary to highlight a fact that when Sri Bharath had informed the officers very explicitly that the import related work is being handled by Shri Mohit in particular at first, even then the officers have neither questioned Shri Mohit during the Panchama nor was any statement of Shri Mohit has been recorded or bought on record or relied at any stage in the investigation or in the SCN.

-11.1.4 The Noticee submitted that these printouts taken in the gross violation of section 138C cannot be relied as evidence as they are inadmissible because of non-following of the procedure laid down by the statute which is mandatory to bring out the legitimacy and truthfulness of the documents reliance in this case is placed in the following cases:
+12.4 It is submitted that these printouts taken in the gross violation of section 138C cannot be relied as evidence as they are inadmissible because of non-following of the procedure laid down by the statute which is mandatory to bring out the legitimacy and truthfulness of the documents in this case, following cases are referred: